mathieu-benoit/acm-workshop/content/config-controller/set-up-config-controller-git-repo.md

     revision: HEAD
     branch: main
     dir: config-sync
-    auth: none
+    auth: ssh
+    secretRef:
+      name: git-creds
 EOF
 ```
-{{% notice info %}}
+{{% notice tips %}}
+The GitHub repository is private in order to demonstrate how to allow read access to Config Sync when you use a restricted Git repository.
+{{% /notice %}}

-Since you started this workshop, you just ran 4 `kubectl` commands.
+Since you started this workshop, you just ran 6 `kubectl` commands.
 For your information, moving forward you won't run any other `kubectl` commands because the design and intent of this workshop is to only deploy any Kubernetes resources via GitOps with Config Sync.
 You will also use some handy `gcloud` commands when appropriate.
-{{% /notice %}}

 ## Define Cloud Billing API